Aster255/UserManagementSystem/docs/api/Auth/login.md

 **Overview:**
 The Login API allows developers to get a new personal_access_tokens revokes old tokens.

-**Usage:**

-Use to get user's own data or get a new personal access token.

 **Routing:**

 -POST Route: /api/login
--Description: Authenticates user credentials and sends back the token.

 **Body form-data**
 "email": "(String, required): The user's email address",